hydraulic-software/conveyor/guidebook/docs/configs/windows.md

 ## Release to the Microsoft Store

 Conveyor supports releasing to the [Microsoft Store](https://apps.microsoft.com/).
-Due to [limitations in the Store API](https://learn.microsoft.com/en-us/windows/uwp/monetize/create-and-manage-submissions-using-windows-store-services#step-1-complete-prerequisites-for-using-the-microsoft-store-submission-api), the first submission of your app has to be done manually.
+This can be a great choice as the store offers various useful features and an account is much cheaper than buying a code signing certificate.

 The first thing you need is to set up an account at the Microsoft Partner Center:

 1. [Register as a Windows app developer in Microsoft Partner Center](https://learn.microsoft.com/en-us/windows/apps/publish/partner-center/partner-center-developer-account).
 2. Have a tenant associated with your Partner Center account.
 You can achieve that by either [associating an existing Azure AD in Partner Center](https://learn.microsoft.com/en-us/windows/apps/publish/partner-center/associate-existing-azure-ad-tenant-with-partner-center-account) or by [creating a new Azure AD in Partner Center](https://learn.microsoft.com/en-us/windows/apps/publish/partner-center/create-new-azure-ad-tenant).

 With the account properly set up, you'll need to make the first release.
+Due to [limitations in the Store API](https://learn.microsoft.com/en-us/windows/uwp/monetize/create-and-manage-submissions-using-windows-store-services#step-1-complete-prerequisites-for-using-the-microsoft-store-submission-api), the first submission of your app has to be done manually.

+- [ ] Make sure you're logged in to Partner Center as the Azure AD tenant user name (e.g. `user@yourdomain.onmicrosoft.com`).
+If you're logged in as a personal user name you may receive permission errors when reserving your app name.
 - [ ] In the Partner Center, [reserve your app's name](https://learn.microsoft.com/en-us/windows/apps/publish/publish-your-app/reserve-your-apps-name?pivots=store-installer-msix).
 Make sure to select **MSIX or PWA app** when specifying the app type.
 - [ ] In your `conveyor.conf`, make sure your `app.display-name` matches the name you reserved for your app.
 - [ ] In the new app overview, go to the **Product Identity** page.
 You'll need to fill out the `app.windows.store` keys in your `conveyor.conf` with the values from this page as follows:

     * `app.windows.store.identity-name`: copy the value of the **Package/Identity/Name** field
     * `app.windows.store.publisher`: copy the value of the **Package/Identity/Publisher** field.
     * `app.windows.store.publisher-display-name`: copy the value of the **Package/Properties/PublisherDisplayName** field.
     * `app.windows.store.store-id`: copy the value of the **Store ID** field.

+- [ ] If you've already configured a regular Windows signing certificate set `app.windows.certificate = "self signed by "${app.windows.store.publisher}"` in your config to turn it off and use self-signing (you don't need to, and should not, CA sign a Microsoft Store upload).

 For example, if the **Product Identity** page looks like this:

 ![Product Identity Sample](ms-store-product-identity-sample.png)